 The principle of the reflectron

-The ions of the sample molecules generated in the ionization section are accelerated by the electric potential difference with the grid electrode and enter the reflectron through the flight tube.
-The entrance of the reflectron is at ground potential, and an opposing electric field is generated by a series of electrodes held at increasingly higher potentials.
-This retarding electric field, acting as an "ion mirror," slows the ions and reverses their trajectory toward the detector.
+Sample molecules are ionized in the source and accelerated into the flight tube by the potential difference applied to the grid electrodes.
+The entrance of the reflectron is at ground potential, while a series of internal electrodes creates a retarding electric field with increasing potential.
+This field acts as an "ion mirror," decelerating the ions and reversing their trajectory toward the detector.

 The high voltage for the reflectron is supplied by a reversible high-voltage power supply, which allows its polarity to be switched for the detection of either positive or negative ions.
 In addition, the potential on each of the reflectron's electrodes is typically generated using a resistive voltage divider (high-voltage divider).
 TOF-MS detects ions using a microchannel plate (MCP).